-Interestingly, from this we can obtain a relationship that can overlap the distribution of the zeta zeros from the continuous superposition of plane wavefunctions discussed in Ref. \cite{sierra} where has been already found a correspondence with the fake P\'olya zeta function, when applied to a Rindler Majorana particle, for which $E=-E$, one obtains the following condition
+As a Majorana particle with a fixed spin value $j$ can be written in terms of a superposition of a particle and its antiparticle, particle and antiparticle states must coincide and $\hat \Psi = \hat \Psi^\dagger$ also in particular cases like those described in Eq.~(\ref{majbox}).
+From this, we can obtain a relationship of the energy eigenvalues whose distribution can fit with that of the zeros of Riemann's zeta obtained from the continuous superposition of plane wavefunctions as discussed in Ref. \cite{sierra} for Dirac particles where, interestingly, for Dirac particles, a correspondence with the fake P\'olya zeta function $\xi^*$ and the Riemann $\xi$ function, described in Ref. \cite{edwards}, has been already found.

+When applied to a Majorana particle in a $D = 1 + 1$ Rindler spacetime, as the energy $E$ must be positive-defined as required by the Majorana solution, one finds that chirality has to be taken in account too.
+In these $1 - D$ spatial structures, as in our case, chirality means mirror reflection and rotation is not defined.

+In $D = 1+1$ spacetime, for a standard Dirac particle, antimatter is the mirror-reflected, or chiral, correspondent particle: antimatter is matter evolving its dynamics backwards in time.
+The two solutions to the Dirac equation are two particle states propagating in the positive and negative x- directions (left and right fermion modes) and related together, through the non zero mass term.

+The infinite-components Majorana solution \cite{Majorana:NC:1932} remains valid also in $D=1+1$ as it is based on the Lorentz group of infinitesimal transformations with the additional constraint that the energy of particle and antiparticle states must coincide, as any particle coincides with its antiparticle.
+This latter condition imposes a very different behavior to Majorana particles with respect to Dirac ones.
+Because of this, the Majorana solution together with the solutions away from the Weil equations that are valid for massless particles, behave as the were two different particles \cite{zra}: